 Beaver Bay and Silver Bay

-Beaver Bay and Silver Bay are your second-best opportunity for gas and food and about 30 miles from Two Harbors.
+Beaver Bay and Silver Bay are your second-best gas and food opportunities and are about 30 miles from Two Harbors.

-The Beaver Bay Agate shop is right off the highway and easy to spot.
-It is the oldest rock shop in the United States, which has an actual rock Museum that displays some of the most interesting material from all over the world.
+The Beaver Bay Agate shop is easy to spot right off the highway.
+It is the oldest rock shop in the United States, which has an actual rock Museum that displays some of the most impressive materials from all over the world.